 We are not neutral

-We are not neutral and we never have been.
+We are not neutral and we have never been.
 Australia is a willing and active partner in many of today’s global conflicts.
 Despite contrary propaganda, this does not make us safer, it increases the risk that we will be a target too.

 Pine Gap makes us a target for Chinese and possibly North Korean and Russian nukes.
 I’m more worried about China and Russia because they both have nuclear-capable submarines that can reach us almost undetected.